LukeChannings/deno-arm64/README.markdown

 and because these systems are typically underpowered, compiling may take a prohibitively long time 😬.

-It seems very unlikely to me that we'll ever have Deno on 32-bit ARM.

 ## Why can't you just cross-compile?

 In order to speed up startup time Deno builds a V8 bytecode snapshot for its JavaScript runtime.